Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 Pain in the genital area is often difficult to talk about with friends, and it’s not uncommon to feel isolated.

-If you are experiencing painful sex, then you should contact your GP or sexual health clinic.
-Information, support and treatment are available to help.
+If you are experiencing painful sex, you should contact your GP or sexual health clinic.
+Information, support and treatment is available to help.

 Some causes of pain during sex can include: